Tman7077/spaceteam-murder-mystery/README.md

-# 🚀 Spaceteam Murder Mystery
+# 🚀 Mystery in the Stars

 Welcome aboard the *Ardent Dawn*!
 What starts as a peaceful journey among close friends quickly spirals into suspicion, secrets, and sabotage.
-**Spaceteam Murder Mystery** is an interactive, narrative-driven experience where you piece together what went wrong.
+**Mystery in the Stars** is an interactive, narrative-driven experience where you piece together what went wrong.

 ---